Watch our 3-minute Family Video!

 But one inescapable question was keeping us up countless nights, realizing that our children were going to require care for the rest of their lives…

 Where will our children live and what will their quality of life be when we are no longer here to care for them?

-This is the question we have in common with all parents with loved ones with disabilities face.
+This is the question all parents who have loved ones with disabilities face.
 As our own children have gotten older, we have looked at housing options and settings for individuals with disabilities, including traditional group homes.
 We worried that they would be isolated, have roommates/homes chosen for them, and just have a lack of certainty in their lives.

 Knowing our own children as we do, we decided to take action and create a better choice for them.
 We want to give our children and others like them access to the community by living within walking distance of city amenities.
 A quality, uniquely accessible, sustainable, supportive and safe neighborhood to address their housing and personal needs when we are no longer here.
 The increasing challenges of finding qualified caregivers, transportation and affordable housing are great and growing for individuals with disabilities.

 Solon Community Living hopes to address these concerns with an innovative pilot housing and living option.
 This will be accomplished by using a person-centered approach to engage direct care and support professionals and by sharing public and private resources.